smseerat/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition_07.md

 3. Save the file.

-4. In the Azure Cloud Shell, use the following command to output the `/.kube/config` file that contains the credentials for authenticating with Azure Kubernetes Service.
+4. In the Azure Command Shell, use the following command to output the `/.kube/config` file that contains the credentials for authenticating with Azure Kubernetes Service.
 These credentials were retrieved previously and will also be needed by GitHub Actions to deploy to AKS.
 Then copy the contents of the file.

     ```bash
     cat ~/.kube/config